rawpython/remi/README.md

 - **Do I need to know HTML?**
 NO, It is not required, you have to code only in Python.

-- **Which browsers can I use this with?**
-Tested on Chrome Firefox and Edge (on Windows, Linux, and Android) and haven't tested it elsewhere.
-It will probably work fine elsewhere though!

 - **Is it open source?**
 For sure!
 Remi is released under the Apache License.
 See the ``LICENSE`` file for more details.